Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/CV-5.png)<!-- -->

 ## How well does our model predict across space?
 To further test our model's generalizability, we conducted a spatial cross validation.
 By leaving out one neighborhood at a time, we were able to see how well our model predicts across space.
+This was done to make sure that theere is no bias in the model and the plot shows that the predicted probabilities are well distributed through out Philadelphia and not clustered at any neighborhood.

 ```r
 # Model Validation